Álvaro (footballer, born 1997): Career

-Álvaro began his professional career with Tapajós FC in Pará.
-He later played for Salgueiro AC, and at the age of 20, he was subsequently hired by SC Internacional, where he played for the B and U23 teams, becoming Brazilian champion in 2017.
-After being loaned from Guarani, he arrived at Náutico, being one of the team's top scorers in the 2019 Série C campaign.
-He remained at the club until 2022, when he was loaned to Água Santa and later sold to Al-Khor SC.
+Álvaro began his professional career with Tapajós in Pará.
+He later played for Salgueiro, and at the age of 20, he was subsequently hired by Internacional, where he played for the B and U23 teams, becoming Brazilian champion in 2017.
+After being loaned to Guarani, he arrived at Náutico|, being one of the team's top scorers in the 2019 Série C campaign.
+He remained at the club until 2022, when he was loaned to Água Santa and later sold to Al-Khor.

 In March 2023, Álvaro was announced by Ceará, where he was part of the winning squad of the Copa do Nordeste.
 In June, it was announced by América de Natal.
-For the 2024 season he played for SER Caxias, where he made 28 appearances and scored 10 goals.
-In August 2024, he was announced by Ituano FC.
+For the 2024 season he played for Caxias, where he made 28 appearances and scored 10 goals.
+In August 2024, he was announced by Ituano.
 For the 2025 season, Álvaro signed with Operário Ferroviário.
 In April, he transferred to Brusque.